 The small rural town of Gaffney, South Carolina is well known for its peaches.
 Nicknamed the “Peach Capital of South Carolina,” Gaffney contains thousands of the little fruits, but it also features one that is abnormally large: a peach that’s 135 feet tall.

-With a tall pedestal at the bottom supporting a spherical ball at the top, the Gaffney Peachoid, located on “Peachoid Road”, is shaped like any conventional water tower, but its design is anything but.
+With a tall pedestal at the bottom supporting a spherical ball at the top, the Gaffney Peachoid, located on “Peachoid Road,” is shaped like any conventional water tower, but its design is slightly modified.
 As thousands of drivers motor down Interstate 85 each day, their attention is caught by the water tower’s sphere, which is sculpted and painted to look like a gigantic peach.

 The peach’s crease, however, may be just as famous as the peach itself.
 Called the “butt of jokes” by the Wall Street Journal and “the butt in the sky” by Gaffney’s locals, the fold of the Peachoid mildly resembles a rear end.